ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 These numbers (or ranges of numbers) can be used with any SCM or system command.

-For example, if `ga` was your alias for `git add`, instead of typing something like:
+For example, if `ga` used to be your alias for `git add`, instead of typing something like:

 {% highlight bash %}
 $ ga assets/git_breeze/config* assets/git_breeze/install.sh